FeatureBaseDB/console/README.md

-# WebUI
+# Console

-To get started, run WebUI with:
+To get started, run Console with:

 ```
-pilosa-webui [-bind ADDR]
+pilosa-console [-bind ADDR]
 ```

 Optionally pass a bind address.

-Pilosa must be configured with CORS support for the WebUI to work:
+Pilosa must be configured with CORS support for the Console to work:

 ```
 pilosa server --handler.allowed-origins="http://localhost:8000"